Guitar Build Process

 Go-bar clamps/deck

-Fitting bridge plate, soundhole support and neck support
+Fitting bridge plate, sound hole support and neck support

-Gluing bridge plate, soundhole support, neck support and wing braces
+Gluing bridge plate, sound hole support, neck support and wing braces

-Preparing to fit back to sides
+Preparing to fit back and soundboard to sides

 NB: fit sides into solera mould, it makes subtle differences to where we need to cut channels for the braces